grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 You should use "Refer to" instead of "See" or "Check out" when referencing another document.

 Give the reader a sense of what to expect in the reference.
-Don't use blind references, such as "Refer to [this file]."
+Don't use generic references, such as "Refer to [this file]."

 As much as possible, use the exact title of the page or section you are linking to as the link text.